calendrier d'événements

 Both these programs, which will be available summer 2024, will be based on the requirements of two ISO standards: ISO 17088: 2021 and ISO 18606: 2013 and will enable guidance not only for plastics or products made from plastics, but also for other products (cardboard, packaging, etc.) that can be certified as compostable (defined within the scope of each standard).

-To help certified companies to conform to the requirements of these new certification programs, the BNQ will provide a transition period at the end of which the standard CAN/BNQ 0017-088/2010 will be withdrawn.
+To help certified companies to conform to the requirements of these new certification programs, the BNQ will provide a transition period.

 You are invited to contact us if you have any questions on the subject.